 AN EASY COMMUTE

 You might live in the best neighborhood in the city and might have all the needed amenities a dream house should feature.
 But all that becomes nil when you have to drive for at least an hour before reaching your place of work.
 Before deciding on an ideal place to settle down, test out the drive to and from your workplace.
-If it seems convenient and hassle free, then you can cross this off your checklist.
-Some people do not necessarily drive so an imperative feature your next home should have is one that is in the proximity of bus and jeepney hubs that can take you to your place of work ideally in less than three rides.
+If it seems convenient and hassles free, then you can cross this off your checklist.
+Some people do not necessarily drive so an important feature your next home should have is one that is in the proximity of bus and jeepney hubs that can take you to your place of work ideally in less than three rides.

-Distance can always be compromised if you can easily negotiate with the traffic in your city.
+Distance can always be compromised if you can quickly negotiate with the traffic in your city.
 Otherwise, it is better to stick to a place where you can make a living and be on time for work.